accdavlo/accdavlo.github.io/_publications/2021-08-18-stability-patankar.md

 date: 2021-08-18
 venue: 'arXiv'
 paperurl: 'https://arxiv.org/abs/2108.07347'
-citation: 'R. Abgrall, E. Le Mélédo, P. Öffner and D. Torlo.
-(2021). &quot;Relaxation Deferred Correction Methods and their Applications to Residual Distribution Schemes. &quot; <i>arXiv preprint</i>, https://arxiv.org/abs/2108.07347.'
+citation: 'D. Torlo, P. Öffner and H. Ranocha.
+(2021). &quot;A New Stability Approach for Positivity-preserving Patankar-type Schemes. &quot; <i>arXiv preprint</i>, https://arxiv.org/abs/2108.07347.'
 pdf: /files/publications/Torlo2021StabilityPatankar.pdf
 ---
 (Modified) **Patankar**-type schemes are linearly implicit time integration methods designed to be unconditionally positivity-preserving by going outside of the class of general linear methods for production--destruction systems (PDS).
 In practice, at every time stage a matrix is assembled using the production and destruction terms at the previous stages and a linear system must be solved.